ArnolFokam/computer-vision-lab/notes/papers/@baiDirectionalSelfsupervisedLearning2021.md

 #representation-learning #contrastive-learning #data-augmentation #self-supervised-learning

 ## TLDR;
-This paper proposes a new self-supervised learning training paradigm that leverages heavy data augmentation in a novel to prevent collapse in non-contrastive SSL objectives and improve perfromance.
+This paper proposes a new self-supervised learning training paradigm that leverages heavy data augmentation in a novel way to prevent collapse in non-contrastive SSL objectives and improve perfromance.
 This paradigm maximises mutual infromation between heavily augmented views and thier source while still maximizing the MI between the lightly augmented views.

 ## Problem Indentified
 - Self-Supervised Learning is great!